• Home

 Divorce under Indian law legal overview

 Divorce under Indian law is governed by religion-specific personal laws and statutory provisions.
-In India, divorce is legally recognised under Hindu law, Muslim personal law, Christian law, and the Special Marriage Act.
-Each law prescribes distinct grounds, procedures, and remedies for dissolution of marriage.
+In India, divorce is legally recognized under Hindu law, Muslim personal law, Christian law, and the Special Marriage Act.
+Each law prescribes distinct grounds, procedures, and remedies for the dissolution of marriage.

-Our legal team provides professional guidance in divorce matters, ensuring lawful compliance, protection of rights, and efficient resolution through Family Courts and District Courts in India.
+Our legal team offers professional guidance in divorce matters, ensuring lawful compliance, protection of rights, and efficient resolution through Family Courts and District Courts in India.
+We also provide a free consultation attorney service, allowing you to discuss your case without any initial cost.

 Indian courts recognize divorce under the following major personal laws: